Periodontal Disease: Guided Tissue Regeneration (GTR)

 Separating tissues.
 Once in place between bone and gum, the membrane provides necessary space and time for the bone to heal and start regenerating itself.

 After healing.
 The stitches and membrane dissolve or are removed.
-In about six months, the bone regenerates to support the tooth and new attachment forms around the root of the tooth.
+In about 6 months, new attachments and bone regenerate to support the tooth or teeth.

 To decrease your chances of other health problems associated with periodontal disease, it is important to continue with your daily oral hygiene routine, along with professional maintenance care.